 Access to Technology

 We recognize that access to technology is critical to your success.
-If you are currently enrolled or planning to enroll for Autumn 2020 and you don’t have the technology you need to learn online, we can help.
+If you are currently enrolled or planning to enroll for Spring 2021 and you don’t have the technology you need to learn online, we can help.
 Columbus State has a supply of personal computers and mobile hot spots for WiFi access available for loan to eligible students.

 If you are interested in borrowing a personal computer from Columbus State, please complete the Personal Computer Loan Agreement.
 If you are also interested in borrowing a device that can be used as a mobile hot spot from Columbus State, please also complete this hot spot borrowing agreement.